Daftendirektour: Setlist

 No official setlist has ever been published from this tour, and some misinformation has spread surrounding the setlist.
-In some publications for Alive 1997, the transition between "Short Circuit" and "Daftendirekt" is titled "WDPK (Part I)" and the unreleased song between "Rollin' & Scratchin'" and "Alive" has been titled by fans as an alternate live version of "Revolution 909" or as "WDPK (Part II)".
+In some publications for Alive 1997, the transition between "Short Circuit" and "Daftendirekt" is titled "WDPK (Part I)" and the unreleased song between "Rollin' & Scratchin'" and "Alive" has been titled by fans as an alternate live version of "Revolution 909," as "WDPK (Part II)," or as a song titled "Pulsar."
 At least once, "Fresh" and the album version of "Revolution 909" were performed live between "Musique" and "Short Circuit".